aleyu0/cse15l-lab-reports/labthree.md

 Castro/chP.txt:62:A custom, often expressed only after it occurs, of giving a little extra when making a transaction or closing a bargain.
 For instance, when buying candy, the vendor may add one extra piece, de pilón, to surprise and make a child happy.
 John Bourke writes about an ancient custom in Mexico still used in the late nineteenth century: a merchant kept a tin cylinder for each customer, and after each purchase he’d drop a bean into it.
 After the total number of beans reached sixteen or eighteen, the customer was given six cents in money or goods.
 This was the pilón, a type of dividend given to the client for purchasing from the same merchant.
 ```
 showing us that the word "money" can be found in `chL.txt` on line 42 and `chP.txt` on line 62.

+## `grep -v`
+* `grep -v` - `Invert the sense of matching, to select non-matching lines.  (-v is specified by POSIX.)`, will print out the lines that do not include the specified keyword/pattern.

+We can try to look for a line that doesn't include a space in the